Student Resources for P/N

 First, I want to thank you for your flexibility and courage the last week.
 None of us were expecting to move every class offered at Point Park to remote learning.
 Yet, here we are, and although there have been bumps along the way, learning happens everywhere and you are doing it.

 Second, the University has decided to offer all students the options of taking a Pass/No Credit (P/N) option in their courses.
 At Point Park, we have Pass / No Credit as defined in the Student Handbook.
 This is better for students because No Credit does not hurt your GPA the way a Fail would.
+You will still need to make up the credits, class, or classes that you took an N in, however.

 You do not have to choose the P/N option until May 1, 2020.
 You will see the letter grades that you earned and then make the decision between May 1 and May 7, 2020.
 Below I’ve assembled a list of considerations, and I encourage you to talk your decision over with your Student Success advisor, your faculty members, and with me.
 I’ll be available through the entire process to help advise those who struggle with the decision.